masc-ucsc/docs/docs/pyrope/04-variables.md

 that can be done with attributes: set, check, read.

-* Set: when associated to a variable type in the left-hand-side of an assignment.
+* Set: when associated to a variable type in the left-hand-side of an assignment or directly accessed.
 If a variable definition, this binds the attribute with all the use cases of the variable.
-Otherwise, it only does the check for the given statement.
-If the variable just changes attribute value, a direct assignment is possible E.g: `foo:$(max=300) = 4` or `foo.$max = 300 ; foo = 4`
+If the variable just changes attribute value, a direct assignment is possible E.g: `foo::[max=300] = 4` or `baz.::[attr] = 10`

-* Check: when associated to a variable type but not in the left-hand-side of an assigment.
+* Check: when associated to a type property in the left-hand-side of an assignment.
 The attribute is an expression that must evaluate true only at this statement.
-E.g: `var tmp = yy:$(comptime) + xx`
+E.g: `var tmp = yy::[comptime] + xx`

-* Read: when used directly in an assertion or debug statement. `assert xx.$bits > 30`
+* Read: a direct read of an attribute value is possible with `variable.field.::[attribute]`

-The attribute set, writes a value to the atttribute.
+The attribute set, writes a value to the attribute.
 If no value is given a boolean `true` is set.
 The attribute checks are expressions that must evaluate true.
 The attribute reads can be used in assertions or debug statements, but are not allowed to affect results.